 Since many of these commitments are expected to expire without being drawn upon, the total commitments do not necessarily represent future cash requirements.
 However, these credit-related financial instruments have off-balancesheet credit risk because their amounts are not reflected on the Consolidated Balance Sheets until funded or drawn upon.
 The credit risk associated with issuing commitments and letters of credit is substantially the same as that involved in extending loans to borrowers and management applies the same credit policies to these commitments.
 Upon fully funding a commitment, the credit risk amounts are equal to the contract amounts, assuming that borrowers fail completely to meet their obligations and the collateral or other security is of no value.
 The amount of collateral obtained, if deemed necessary upon extension of credit, is based on management's credit evaluation of the borrower.
-At December 31, 2015, \$197,126 of commitments to extend credit and \$21 commercial letters of credit were outstanding.
+At December 31, 2016, \$201,355 of commitments to extend credit and \$21 of commercial letters of credit were outstanding.

 The Association also participates in standby letters of credit to satisfy the financing needs of its borrowers.
 These letters of credit are irrevocable agreements to guarantee payments of specified financial obligations.
-At December 31, 2015, standby letters of credit outstanding totaled \$742 with expiration dates ranging from January 2, 2016 to June 20, 2019.
-The maximum potential amount of future payments that may be required under these guarantees was \$742.
+At December 31, 2016, standby letters of credit outstanding totaled \$613 with expiration dates ranging from January 1, 2017 to January 14, 2019.
+The maximum potential amount of future payments that may be required under these guarantees was \$613.